super-quantum/qubitcoin/README.md

 * locate the packages in a specified directory (e.g. ~/ or /home/username)
   * [Windows/WSL] copy files from download folder to /home: cp /mnt/c/Users/aardp/Downloads/qubitcoin ~/
 * may need to change file format for the executables: chmod +x _file_name_ (e.g chmod +x qubitcoind)
-* run the node executable (aka bitcoin daemon) qubitcoind (from the directory where the packages are located): sudo ./qubitcoind -rpcuser=test -rpcpassword=test -bind="0.0.0.0:42069" -addnode="73.47.180.210:42069" -reindex _here we specified the ip address of one of the available nodes_
+* run the node executable (aka bitcoin daemon) qubitcoind (from the directory where the packages are located):\n sudo ./qubitcoind -rpcuser=test -rpcpassword=test -bind="0.0.0.0:42069" -addnode="73.47.180.210:42069" -reindex\n _here we specified the ip address of one of the available nodes_
-* start/add a wallet (command line interface) in a separate terminal window [do it once when you create wallet for the first time]: sudo ./qubitcoin-cli -rpcuser=test -rpcpassword=test createwallet {wallet_name}
+* start/add a wallet (command line interface) in a separate terminal window [do it once when you create wallet for the first time]:
+  * sudo ./qubitcoin-cli -rpcuser=test -rpcpassword=test createwallet {wallet_name}
-  sudo ./qubitcoin-cli -rpcuser=test -rpcpassword=test getnewaddress
+  * sudo ./qubitcoin-cli -rpcuser=test -rpcpassword=test getnewaddress
-  sudo ./qubitcoin-cli -rpcuser=test -rpcpassword=test loadwallet {wallet_name}
+  * sudo ./qubitcoin-cli -rpcuser=test -rpcpassword=test loadwallet {wallet_name}
-* launch a miner using the wallet address acquired earlier sudo ./qubitcoin-miner --algo qhash -t 1 --url http://127.0.0.1:8332 --userpass test:test --coinbase-addr {address from previous step}
+* launch a miner using the wallet address acquired earlier \n sudo ./qubitcoin-miner --algo qhash -t 1 --url http://127.0.0.1:8332 --userpass test:test --coinbase-addr {address from previous step}

 After that the mining process should begin.
-The node and miner can be terminated by ctr+c.
+The node and miner can be terminated by ctr+c.\n
-Check peer-info:
+Check peer-info: \n
   sudo ./qubitcoin-cli -rpcuser=test -rpcpassword=test getpeerinfo

 Bitcoin Fork